jayparekhjp/NoSQL/README.md

       * Ports: 22, 80
     * Keypair: cmpe281-us-west-1.pem

+    **Note:** Since all the instances will be in private subnet, jumpbox is needed to access them.

-1. Creating an EC2 Instance
+1. Creating an EC2 instance for mongo
     * AMI: Ubuntu Server 16.04 LTS (HVM), SSD Volume Type
     * Instance Type: t2.micro
     * Network: CMPE281